 Start your journey at the Western Heights Nature reserve where you can follow three circular footpaths.
 The views from the top of the cliffs are breath-taking as you look out on Dover Marina and explore the exterior of the Drop Redoubt.
 Once complete, follow the footpath down towards the harbour and stop of at one of the restaurants or cafés for something to eat.
 The promenade was redesigned and transformed by architects Tonkin Liu and represents sculptural waves.
 For the walking enthusiast, you can follow signs for the England Coast path up to the National Trust White Cliffs of Dover.
 From here you can admire the amazing views over the English Channel and continue along the cliffs towards South Foreland Lighthouse and the idyllic village of St Margaret's.

-Why not start the day with a coffee and breakfast from Deal Pier Kitchen.
+Why not start the day with a coffee and breakfast from Deal Pier Kitchen?
 The walk to the end of the pier is special, with great views and a chance to admire the architecture from the end.
-Very close to Deal Pier is The Timeball Tower which has interactive displays covering 3 centuries of signalling the fight against smuggling.
+Very close to Deal Pier is the Timeball Tower, which has interactive displays covering three centuries of signalling, in the fight against smuggling.